andymantell/revitalising-frontend-workflow-with-pattern-libraries/slides.md

 # Done
 ## A few weeks later I maaaay have had to do a bit of bodging.
 ## But that won't happen again.
-Next time will be different
+Next time will be different.

 ------
 # :shipit: